charlesfracchia/FabECG/README.md

-FabECG
+FabECG: An Open-Source ElectroCardioGraph Device
 ======

-An Open-Source ElectroCardioGraph Device
+by Charles Fracchia and Adam Marblestone
+Copyright 2012